Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Application:

-Shake the bottle well before each use so that the Zeolite powder mixes well and does not settle.
+Before each use, shake the bottle well so that the zeolite powder mixes well and doesn't settle.

 Lightly spray the zeolite mixture onto your dog's coat, especially on areas prone to itching or skin irritations.

-This fur spray naturally nourishes your dog's coat and supports the skin during shedding.
+This coat spray naturally cares for your dog's coat and supports the skin during shedding.
 It can be used regularly to keep the coat fresh, shiny, and healthy.

 Blog post: Active Microorganisms for Dogs

-TIP: We also add microorganisms to the fur spray.
-They absorb odors and convince all not-so-favorable microorganisms to become supportive.
+TIP: We also add microorganisms to the coat spray.
+They eliminate odors and encourage all less beneficial microorganisms to become supportive.
 And it works.
-For a quick fix: a splash of active microorganisms in the spray bottle, half a teaspoon of zeolite, and spray.
+For a quick fix: add a shot of active microorganisms and half a teaspoon of zeolite to the spray bottle and spray.

 Regular exercise and fresh air promote the dog's overall health and can support shedding.
 A fit dog usually has a healthier coat.
-I know, that's already clear.
+I know, that's obvious.

 6. Hydration